Healthy Homes Assessment Haumoana

 Rental Property Home Assessments Haumoana

-The areas of rental property that are affected by the Healthy Homes Standard in Haumoana include each:
+The areas of rental property that are affected through The Healthy Homes Standards in Haumoana include each:

 • Living Room